Topographic map

 Other authors define topographic maps by contrasting them with another type of map; they are distinguished from smaller-scale "chorographic maps" that cover large regions, "planimetric maps" that do not show elevations, and "thematic maps" that focus on specific topics.

 However, in the vernacular and day to day world, the representation of relief (contours) is popularly held to define the genre, such that even small-scale maps showing relief are commonly (and erroneously, in the technical sense) called "topographic".

-The study or discipline of topography is a much broader field of study, which takes into account all natural and man-made features of terrain.
+The study or discipline of topography is a much broader field of study, which takes into account all natural and human-made features of terrain.
 Maps were among the first artifacts to record observations about topography.

 History

 Topographic maps are based on topographical surveys.
 Performed at large scales, these surveys are called topographical in the old sense of topography, showing a variety of elevations and landforms.
 This is in contrast to older cadastral surveys, which primarily show property and governmental boundaries.
 The first multi-sheet topographic map series of an entire country, the Carte géométrique de la France, was completed in 1789.
 The Great Trigonometric Survey of India, started by the East India Company in 1802, then taken over by the British Raj after 1857 was notable as a successful effort on a larger scale and for accurately determining heights of Himalayan peaks from viewpoints over one hundred miles distant.

 Topographic surveys were prepared by the military to assist in planning for battle and for defensive emplacements (thus the name and history of the United Kingdom's Ordnance Survey).
 As such, elevation information was of vital importance.

 As they evolved, topographic map series became a national resource in modern nations in planning infrastructure and resource exploitation.
 In the United States, the national map-making function which had been shared by both the Army Corps of Engineers and the Department of the Interior migrated to the newly created United States Geological Survey in 1879, where it has remained since.

 1913 saw the beginning of the International Map of the World initiative, which set out to map all of Earth's significant land areas at a scale of 1:1 million, on about one thousand sheets, each covering four degrees latitude by six or more degrees longitude.
 Excluding borders, each sheet was 44 cm high and (depending on latitude) up to 66 cm wide.
 Although the project eventually foundered, it left an indexing system that remains in use.